samaaron/tau5/README.md

 This is the ground-up re-development of Sonic Pi's core ideas - with a specific focus on collaboration and web compatibility.

-The main technology for Tau5 is a VM called the BEAM which hosts both the Erlang and Elixir programming languages whilst also enabling low-latency comms with C++ native code for MIDI/Ableton Link/etc.
+The main technology for Tau5 is a VM called the BEAM which hosts both the Erlang and Elixir programming languages whilst also enabling low-latency comms with C++ native code for MIDI/Ableton Link/Discovery, etc.

 ## Next Collaboration